Sheema Kalbasi: Biography

 As part of her scholarly work, Kalbasi has introduced numerous Persian poets to English-speaking audiences.
-In Seven Valleys of Love: A Bilingual Anthology of Women Poets from Medieval Persia to Present-Day Iran first published by PRA Publishing in 2007 with a subsequent edition in 2008, she presented the first English translations of the 14th-century ghazal writer Jahan Malek Khatun, alongside other women poets from Iran’s literary tradition.
+In Seven Valleys of Love: A Bilingual Anthology of Women Poets from Medieval Persia to Present-Day Iran first published by PRA Publishing in 2007 with a subsequent edition in 2008, she presented the first English translations of the 14th-century ghazal writer Jahan Malek Khatun, alongside other women poets from Iran's literary tradition.
 She also translated the poetry of Simin Behbahani, a two-time Nobel Prize nominee in Literature, which was set to music by composer Ramin Amin Tafreshi in the Netherlands.
 Her translation of Forough Farrokhzad's poetry was included in The Kenyon Review in celebration of Farrokhzad's ninetieth birthday.
-Her work has also been featured by PEN America and NPR.
+In addition to bringing Persian poetry to English-speaking audiences, Kalbasi has translated the works of American poets Joseph Fasano, John Freeman, Melissa Studdard, and Larry Jaffe, as well as Italian poet Alessio Zanelli, amongst others, into Persian.
+Her work has also been featured by Black Lawrence Press, PEN America and NPR.
 Notably, acclaimed poet Naomi Shihab Nye writes about Kalbasi's Spoon and Shrapnel: Verse and Wartime Recipes (Daraja Press, Canada, 2024): “This book is a treasure.
 Sheema Kalbasi offers an exquisitely nourishing combination of simple, sustaining recipes recalled from her war-ravaged Iranian childhood, along with evocative poems asking essential questions—why so much war?”

 In 2019, she was invited to Rome as the main speaker at the United Nations World Food Programme, where she delivered an address on the impact of poverty on families' decisions to marry off their underage children, highlighting it as a global issue affecting the Middle East, South Asia, South America, and even the United States, where underage marriage persists in certain states.

+In 2026, a social media post by Kalbasi describing her experience with the Iranian Revolutionary Guard Corps at age 11 received international media coverage, including in Bild and Libertatea.

+In 2009, Kalbasi served as a judge for the Anita McAndrews Award (Poets for Human Rights), selecting Katie Sarah Zale’s poem “The Refugee at Al-Arroub Fails to Explain” as the winning entry.

-In 2009, Kalbasi joined 266 Iranian academics, writers, artists, and journalists in signing an open letter of apology published on Iranian.com condemning the persecution of Baháʼís.
+That same year, she joined 266 Iranian academics, academics, writers, artists, and journalists in signing an open letter of apology published on Iranian.com condemning the persecution of Baháʼís.

 Freedom of Speech and Political Advocacy

-Kalbasi is an advocate for freedom of expression and a vocal critic of totalitarian regimes and systemic oppression.
-Through her writings and international advocacy, she confronts state censorship, gender apartheid, and the political machinery designed to erase marginalized voices.
-Kalbasi’s work bears witness to the silencing of women and minorities, exposing the violent foundations of theocratic rule, particularly under the Islamic Republic of Iran.
-Her commitment to dissent is not theoretical; it is lived, unflinching, and global in its reach, grounded in the conviction that literature must resist tyranny and uphold the dignity of the silenced.
+Kalbasi has written and spoken publicly in support of freedom of expression and against censorship in Iran.
+Her work addresses topics including gender apartheid, the treatment of women and minorities under the Islamic Republic of Iran, and the effects of theocratic rule.
+She has drawn on her own experience of political repression in Iran in both her writing and her advocacy work.

 Gender and Advocacy

-Kalbasi’s work addresses gender apartheid, forced veiling, honor killings, underage marriage, self-immolation, acid attacks, the persecution of homosexuals, blasphemy laws, food shortages, and hunger.
-These issues are central to her creative and public life.
-Kalbasi challenges the structures that sustain violence and silence, advocating for dignity and human rights worldwide.
+Kalbasi's work addresses gender apartheid, forced veiling, honor killings, underage marriage, self-immolation, acid attacks, the persecution of homosexuals, blasphemy laws, food shortages, and hunger.
+These themes recur throughout her published work and public speaking engagements.